-The Company's Board of Directors are responsible for preparation of these Special Purpose Ind AS Financial Statements that give a true and fair view of the financial position and financial performance of the Company in accordance with the basis of preparation as set out in Note 2.1 of the Special Purpose Ind AS Financial Statements.
-This responsibility also includes maintenance of adequate accounting records for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and relevant to the preparation and presentation of the Special Purpose Ind AS Financial Statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.
+The Company's Board of Directors are responsible for preparation of these Special Purpose Ind AS Financial Statements in accordance with the basis of preparation as set out in Note 2.1 of the Special Purpose Ind AS Financial Statements.
+This responsibility also includes maintenance of adequate accounting records for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and relevant to the preparation and presentation of the Special Purpose Ind AS Financial Statements that are free from material misstatement, whether due to fraud or error.